Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 Last, it is important to review **how** to use the participant tracking database.
 As mentioned earlier, this database should be created before you begin recruiting participants so that as soon as participants begin to consent, they can be added to your database.
 Then once data collection begins, your Institutional Review Board (IRB) approved staff member can begin tracking data as it is collected.
 Your team may designate one person to track, or they may designate multiple.
 If you are working across multiple sites, with multiple teams, you will most likely have one or more persons at each site tracking data as it comes in.

 Since this is a highly sensitive database, not only may you want to restrict who has access to your database, but if your tool allows it, it can be helpful to also limit access to specific tables with identifiable information.
 For instance, project coordinators may have access to all information in the database (including sensitive data), while research assistants have limited access to tables that only include unique identifiers where they can track data collection completion.
-No matter who is tracking information, it is important to develop a tracking routine, assign roles and responsibilities, add your routine to an [SOP](#sop).
+No matter who is tracking information, it is important to develop a tracking routine, assign roles and responsibilities, add your routine to an SOP (see Chapter \@ref(document)).

 Some tracking best practices include: